KelvinNewtype/Freecodecamp-video-compl-lab/README.md

    ```
 3. Open the HTML file in your browser to see the stylish design in action.

+## ⚙️ JavaScript
+The JavaScript code enhances the webpage with lazy loading of videos, smooth scroll-based animations, interactive video controls, navigation features, and visual feedback effects.
+It is implemented by adding the script link to the HTML and utilizing various web APIs and event handling techniques.
+Users can interact with the page by clicking on section titles, the main title, and using arrow keys for navigation, while also experiencing hover effects on the content.

 ## 📜 License
 This project is open sourced and has no license.